 You’re not alone.
 And your customers notice.

-Think about it: when someone takes the time to tell you what’s going wrong (or right), the worst thing you can do is… nothing.
+When someone takes the time to tell you what’s going wrong (or right), the worst thing you can do is… nothing.
 That silence can do more damage than the problem they mentioned.
 It’s the digital equivalent of being ignored in a face-to-face conversation.

 That’s why closed loop feedback matters.
 It’s about more than just collecting responses.
 It’s about making sure the right people see them, act on them, and, crucially, respond to improve the customer’s satisfaction rather than just measure it.

-In this blog post, we’ll break down:
+In this guide, we’ll break down:

 Closed loop feedback means following up with customers after they’ve shared their feedback, in a way they might reasonably expect you to.
 Simple, right?